ylm-py/docs/docs/Object-Storage/Tutorial/autoscale.md

 ## How can I add more space to my Storage without Auto-Scaling?

-If you want to expand the memory of your storage permanently and immediately please use the 'Add more GB' option in your storage settings instead.
+If you want to expand the memory of your storage permanently and immediately please use the 'Add more GB' option in your storage settings instead (see [here](/docs/Object-Storage/Tutorial/manualscale).).